 If you’ve ever searched for a WordPress theme on WordPress.org, you’ve probably found that none of them are suitable for your personal blog.
 Most tend to be complex designs that you’re sure someone created with a specific look in mind, but they don’t suit you.

-A friend from work, Louise (now departed to another warren), mentioned something similar almost 6 months ago, so when she tweeted a suggestion to design something like the Posterous look (it’s a very nice simple but popular look), I offered to help, figuring it would take no time at all to create something similar in WordPress.
+A friend from work mentioned something similar almost 6 months ago, so when she tweeted a suggestion to design something like the Posterous look (it’s a very nice simple but popular look), I offered to help, figuring it would take no time at all to create something similar in WordPress.

 First up, there is no silver bullet in building a web service infrastructure.
 There are two prevailant types, however, that you should ideally be choosing from: